barbazul/1kfa/mod_guide_gm.md

 First, write down the names of each foe.
 Beside each name, write the foe's attack power (d4, d6, d10).
 Beside that, draw ticks or spaces for their Stamina points.
-Beside those, draw up to three armour squares.

 ![GM Worksheet](images/gm_worksheet_filled.png){ width=7cm }

-**Armour squares** are a mechanism for foes that work similar to the armour or wound mechanisms for PCs.
-Whenever a foe is facing any amount of *attack power*, the GM can just cross out an armour square to absorb the full amount.

-When attack power goes above d4 or armour squares are added, spend *Shadow points* according to this table.
+For monsters or foes with high attack power or stamina, spend *Shadow points* according to this table.

 | Shadow points       | Foe augmentation
 |---------------------|------------------
-| 1 per               | armour square (maximum 3)
 | 2                   | attack power d6
 | 4                   | attack power d10
 | 1                   | monster has 11-15 stamina